 Keywords: social norms, marketing, persuasion, behavioral intervention, prosocial behavior, solar panels, leading by example

-On this episode, we learn about how Gordon and his colleagues leverage social norms and an understanding of psychology in order to identify which factors are most likely to persuade Americans to adopt solar panels for home energy use.
+On this episode, we learn how Gordon and his colleagues leverage social norms and general psychology to identify which factors are most likely to persuade Americans to adopt solar panels for home energy use.

 Check out more about Gordon through his website: https://about.me/gordon.krafttodd

 Keywords: public administration, technology, innovation, coproduction, crowdsourcing, community governance, equitable provision of services.